RainMa22/Citation_Manager/README.md

 ### phase 2
 - Be able to save the citations to JSON files
 - Be able to load and add onto the citations stored in aforementioned JSON files(if user wants)

+### phase 3
+- Be able to add Citation to a collection of citation via GUI
+- Be able to load and add onto the citations stored in JSON files(if user wants) via GUI